jango-blockchained/mcp-freecad/docs/FREECAD_SERVER_SETUP.md

 # FreeCAD Server Setup Guide

+**Note:** This document describes the setup for the **Socket Server** connection method.
+For the **most reliable connection**, we strongly recommend using the **Launcher method with an extracted FreeCAD AppImage**.
+Please see `docs/FREECAD_INTEGRATION.md` and `docs/PYTHON_INTERPRETER_SETUP.md` for details on that recommended approach.

-This document explains how to set up and use the FreeCAD server for the MCP-FreeCAD integration.
+This guide explains how to set up and manually run the `freecad_server.py` script *inside* FreeCAD, which allows the `FreeCADConnection` class (using the `server` method) to communicate with it via sockets.

+## When to Use This Method?

+- You prefer running a persistent FreeCAD instance in the background.
+- The recommended AppImage/Launcher method is not suitable for your specific setup.
+- You are debugging the socket communication layer itself.

 ## Requirements